 Over the years, additional printings and duplications of the original have been produced.
 It has been reproduced on microfiche: Sanford, N.C. :/ Microfilming Corp. of America,/ 1982./ 5 microfiches ; 11 x 15 cm./ (Genealogy & local history ; G 698) and microfilm by LDS/GSU.
 As of 2010, this book is available in electronic format online at Heritage Quest books.
 I have also found electronic versions from the Internet Archive as follows.

-This PDF format requires Adobe Acrobat Reader.
+This PDF format requires Adobe Acrobat Reader or a clone such as PDF-XChange Viewer.
 It was scanned from an original very yellowed copy and is presented in color, so contrast is not the best.
 File size is 21MB, so downloads will take time on a slow internet connection.
 Full file name: bookofwildersfur00wild.pdf

-This PDF format requires Adobe Acrobat Reader.
+This PDF format requires Adobe Acrobat Reader or a clone such as PDF-XChange Viewer.
 It was scanned from an original very yellowed copy and is presented in black and white, so contrast is not the best.
 File size is 17MB, so downloads will take time on a slow internet connection.
 Full file name: bookofwildersfur00wild_bw.pdf

 This file is a text version scanned and OCR'd.
 As is typical, OCR translation is not perfect so there will be various typographical errors.
 However, the text is visually more readable and is searchable.
 Full file name: bookofwildersfur00wild_djvu.txt